Olex2/Olex2Manual/Tasks/04_structure_refinement.md

 - **Refs (uni)** is the number of unique reflections, after merging equivalent reflections and rejecting systematic absence violations.
 - **Refs ($Fo> 4\sigma(F_o)$)**: cutoff for defining observed data.
 - **Rint**: measure of equivalence of symmetry equivalent reflections.
 Lower the Rint: is better.
 A high value indicates bad data, poor absorption correction, or wrong space group (i.e. Laue symmetry).
-- **R** (sigma): measure of the precision of the resulting mean intensities.
+- **Rsigma**: measure of the precision of the resulting mean intensities.
 Large values indicate that the data is very weak and/or data were incorrectly processed.
 - **$F000$**: This is the scattering factor ($F$) for the `hkl = 000` reflection.
 The value is equal to the number of electrons in the unit cell.

 ## Omitting Reflections